 Particle filtration is usually the starting point for clarifying liquid flavors.
-The target of this step is to remove coarse and fine particles that usually tend to settle and form a sediment-layer at the bottom of blend tanks, or float to the surface of the flavor.
+The purpose of this step is to remove coarse and fine particles that usually tend to settle and form a sediment layer at the bottom of blend tanks or float to the surface of the flavor.
 Effective solutions for particle removal include using a coarse filter.
 Find out more here.

-For oil-based flavors, in many cases, these are extracted from plants and may also contain traces of water from the plant cells.
-A coalescing or separation step is usually necesary to remove the water to achieve a pure essential oil.
+Oil-based flavors, in many cases, are extracted from plants and may also contain traces of water from the plant cells.
+A coalescing or separation step is usually necessary to remove the water to achieve a pure essential oil.
 Providing a more efficient way of water removal, Pall solutions use an adsorptive effect saving on contact time.
 Find out more here.